udu3324/MC-Trade-Bot/README.md

 # THIS IS NOT A BOT TO HELP OR PROMOTE SCAMMING

 ## About the Bot
 MW Scammer Bot is by udu3324.
-The bot is a tool to help traders on MW to find scammers and report them. (qol stuff)
+MW Scammer Bot is a QOL tool for traders on MW.
+You can easily report scammers and check for their status.

 ## Bot Documentation
 Direct message `_._#3324` on discord to get help n stuff.